sreeav6/Docker/Container/README.md

     -p port mapping host port to container port; --name you are naming the container else it will pickup automatically a random name if you don't specify finally you need to provide the image name which will       help us in building the container.

-# Else if you don't want to run command as specified above please follow the below doc given by docker commnuity
+# Else if you don't want to run command as specified above please follow the below doc given by docker community
   https://docs.docker.com/get-started/run-your-own-container/